2i2c-org/2i2c-org.github.io/content/blog/2026/migrating-ingress-controller/index.md

 2. Manually updating all DNS records is, of course, error-prone.
 So, we ended up missing one.
 The full [incident report](https://github.com/2i2c-org/incident-reports/blob/main/reports/2026-03-12-LIS-hub-unreachable-after-ingress-migration.pdf) is available to be checked-out.

 3. The F5 NGINX Ingress controller came with an unexpected behaviour.
 When certificates needed to be renewed, it was trying to create (new) temporary ingress objects.
-This caused issues with multiple ingresses sharing the same host.
+The new controller does not support multiple ingresses naively sharing the same host.
 So, we had to update all ingress objects needing TLS, to allow `cert-manager` to mutate the ingress via `edit-in-place`.
 More about it in this [incident report](https://github.com/2i2c-org/incident-reports/blob/main/reports/2026-03-31-unable-to-provision-new-tls-certs.pdf).

 4. Renewing certificates was still failing
   - Even though ingress objects were updated to allow `cert-manager` to `edit-in-place`, this did not trigger the update of the certificate itself, which meant that `nginx-ingress` still tried to create temporary ingresses.
-Manually reconciling the Certificate resource with the Ingress fixed this.
+Manually reconciling the `Certificate` resource with the `Ingress` fixed this.
 More in the [incident report](https://github.com/2i2c-org/incident-reports/blob/main/reports/2026-04-15-TLS%20certificates%20expired%20for%20two%202i2c%20hubs.pdf) and this [discussion](https://github.com/2i2c-org/infrastructure/issues/8063).
   - Our Prometheus instances were being authenticated at the ingress controller level.
 This made the ACME challenge resolution during renewal encounter `HTTP 401` responses.
 So we had to move the authentication from the ingress controller level to the Prometheus service itself.
 Although a beneficial change, this generated more work and more integrations to fix https://github.com/2i2c-org/infrastructure/issues/8123.

 ## Acknowledgements